wp-insider/simple-membership/simple-membership/readme.txt

 = TODO 3.6.0 =
 - Added extra help text in the email settings menu.
+- The subscription cancellation code will now use the subscriber ID.

 = 3.5.9 =
 - Japanese Yen currency fix for Stripe subscription.